Xpahtalo/Ffxiv2Mqtt/README.md

 You can also create entities within Home Assistant, and use those entities in automations.
 Creating entities will also maintain a history of the tracked states.

 To create an entity, first identify the data you want to track.
-For instance, if we want to create an entity of our character's current class, you'll need to subscribe to the `ffxiv/Player/Info` topic (make sure to add your client ID if you set one and/or adjust the prefix if you changed it).
-You may want to go into the MQTT device settings and subscribe to `ffxiv/#` (or `ffxiv/clientID/#` if you set a client ID in the plugin settings)) to see all available data and properties.
+For instance, if we want to create an entity of our character's current class, you'll need to subscribe to the `ffxiv/Player/Info` topic (adjust as necessary if you set a custom prefix or client ID), and we'll need to get the Class property from the message.

 To add your first entity, click the "Add MQTT device" button: